aimclub/GEFEST/docs/source/tutorials/optimisation.rst

      - :raw-html-m2r:`<code style="background:green;color:white;font-weight:bold">Yes</code>`

-``BaseGA`` implements the base genetic algorithm, that performs generation of the initial population, crossover and mutation operations, fitness estimation and selection.
+``BaseGA`` implements the base genetic algorithm, that performs sampling of the initial population, crossover and mutation operations, fitness estimation and selection.
 Each of the steps is encapsulated in a separate executor, which allows you to change the logic of individual steps.
 Thus, BaseGA essentially only implements the sequence of their call.

-``StandardOptimizer`` is a wrapper for GOLEM`s ``EvoGraphOptimizer`` optimiser.
+``StandardOptimizer`` is a wrapper for GOLEM`s ``EvoGraphOptimizer``.
-It allows to select different evolutionary schemes, adaptive mutation strategies and some other features.
+It allows to use different evolutionary schemes, adaptive mutation strategies and some other features.
 To use multiobjective optimisation set `golem_selection_type` in ``OptimizationParams`` config to 'spea2'.

 ``SurrogateOptimizer`` is the extension of ``StandardOptimizer`` with the ability